williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 ### Reserved Scopes and Claims

-Okta defines a number of reserved scopes and claims which can't be overridden.
+Okta defines a number of reserved scopes and claims which can&#8217;t be overridden.

 * [Reserved scopes](#reserved-scopes)
 * [Reserved claims in the header section](#reserved-claims-in-the-header-section)